Romantic poetry: Sweden

-In Swedish literature the Romantic period is between 1809 and 1830, while in Europe, the period is usually seen as running between 1800–1850.
+In Swedish literature the Romantic period is between 1809 and 1830, while in Europe, the period is usually seen as running between 1800 and 1850.
 The Swedish version was very much influenced by German literature.
 During this relatively short period, there were so many great Swedish poets, that the era is called the Golden Age.
 The period started around when several periodicals were published that criticised the literature of the 18th century.
 The important periodical Iduna, published by the Gothic Society (1811), presented a romanticised version of Gothicismus, a 17th-century cultural movement in Sweden that had centered on the belief in the glory of the Swedish Geats or Goths.
 The early 19th-century Romantic nationalist version emphasised the Vikings as heroic figures.